 If you don’t want to discount your products or can’t afford to offer vouchers that’ll hurt your profit margins, you can collect emails with the promise of something more exclusive.

 Say you’re planning to run a spring sale in a month or so.
 By using this upcoming sale as your anchor point, you can persuade your visitors with a VIP code that gives them an additional discount or early access to the sale.

 This is what your discount popup could look like:

 With a popup like the above, you can evoke a sense of exclusivity and grow an email list with subscribers who are ready to hear more about your offers.

 If you want to segment your new subscribers, you could use a multistep popup, instead, and ask for more information in Step Two:

 Once you ask for gender, location, interests, or skin type, as in the above example, you can target your new subscribers with more relevant offers and promote your products that fit their needs the best.

 Multistep popups are ideal for collecting more visitor information without hurting your conversion rates.
 Plus, they’re super easy to set up.
-See this video where Morten shows how multistep works and shares a surprising fact:

 Part 2: Returning Subscribers